GROG/ansible-role-poweroff/README.md

 A role for powering off hosts.

-The role will fail if the host is already down.
-More control over this behaviour is planned for the future.
+By default the role will fail if the host is already down.
+If however `poweroff_strict` is set to `false`, hosts will first be pinged and only reachable hosts will be powered off.

 ## Requirements